talkable/talkable-docs/source/partials/campaign_placements_description.rst

   Custom Property Criteria require integration version 5.1.4 or higher to work.

 **Container name**.
-It is possible to update the container name from the admin panel in placements settings.
+It is possible to update the container name by requesting assistance from the Talkable team.
-It allows you to edit the `div` id for each event category, ensuring flexibility and customization according to your needs.
+The current DIV id value for each Event Category can be found on the Placements page.

-By default, the `div` id is:
+By default, the DIV id is:

 * `talkable-offer` for `affiliate_member` event category which includes: Standalone, Standalone Dashboard, Floating Widget, Gleam;
 * `talkable-post-purchase` for `purchase` event category which includes: Post Purchase;